Diocese of Richmond: 2010 to present

-In early 2019, Knestout gave permission to the Episcopal Diocese of Southern Virginia to use Saint Bede Catholic Church in Williamsburg, Virginia, for the ordination of Susan B. Haynes as its new bishop.
-The Episcopal diocese does not have a cathedral and usually rotates where it hosts ordinations and other events.
-The announcement was met with opposition by Catholics who objected to holding a non-Catholic worship service and the episcopal ordination of a woman in a Catholic church.
-Over 3,000 people signed an online petition condemning the choice of venue.
-On January 17, 2010, the Episcopal diocese announced it would celebrate Haynes' ordination elsewhere.
+In January 2019, Knestout gave permission to the Episcopal Diocese of Southern Virginia to use Saint Bede Catholic Church in Williamsburg for the ordination of Reverend Susan B. Haynes as its new bishop.
+The Episcopal diocese did not have a cathedral and usually rotated locations for its ordinations and other events.
+The announcement was met with opposition by some Catholics who objected to holding a non-Catholic worship service and the episcopal ordination of a woman in a Catholic church.
+Over 3,000 people signed an online petition condemning the action.
+Two days later, the Diocese of Southern Virginia announced it would celebrate Haynes' ordination elsewhere.